kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 ### Future Scalability:

 - Usage of KubernetesExecutor (Already in use) over LocalExecutor for Kubernetes Cluster
-- Apache Kafka instead of Airflow (Self-hosted) for real-time analytics.
+- Use incremental build for dbt instead of building entire table
 - CI/CD pipelines for DAGs (Using Github Actions and Cloud Build Triggers)
 - Monitor Airflow instance health with Prometheus or Grafana
+- Apache Kafka (if required) instead of Airflow (Self-hosted) for real-time data streaming and analytics.